Skip to main content

 Census Research Guide

 Links to current and historic census numbers.

 Diversitydata.org is sponsored by the Harvard School of Public Health.
-It can be used to create cutomized reports describing over 100 measures of civersity, opportunity, and quality of life for 362 metropolitan areas.
+It can be used to create customized reports describing over 100 measures of diversity, opportunity, and quality of life for 362 metropolitan areas.
 Sources include Census data and other government statistics.